What is SEUCK?

 graphics / assets from commercial game titles, or other people's games

 as the name of your game.
-Parodies with different names are accepted :)
+The exception is of course: Parody game tributes with different names :)

 - Do not use example attack waves, graphics or sounds from example

 SEUCK game demos.
 They must be your own work.
-Plus it would be boring
+You'd be surprised that

 material, such as swearing, scenes of adult nature, etc.